SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie took the melted butter out of the microwave, pouring it into her second mixing bowl.

-Pinkie started beating the sugar and melted butter then asked, "What were you about to say?"
+Pinkie started beating the sugar and melted butter, then asked, "What were you about to say?"

 "Thanks for believing in me, I never would have thought I'd ever be excited about making food, but look at me now," Rainbow said with a smile.